yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ### Cross-tabulations
 Cross-tabulation is a method of combining separate variables into a single table.
 Normally, each variable has its own table.
-If you have selected two or three variables (not counting *All students*) and when you go to the *Edit Reports* step, you will automatically get a list with one table for each variable (including one for *All students*); at the end of that list you will get one cross-tabulation for the two or three variables selected.
+If you have selected two or three variables (not counting *All cases*) and when you go to the *Edit Reports* step, you will automatically get a list with one table for each variable (including one for *All cases*); at the end of that list you will get one cross-tabulation for the two or three variables selected.

-If you have chosen four or more variables (not counting *All students*), you will get tables for each variable, but you won’t get the cross-tabulation.
+If you have chosen four or more variables (not counting *All cases*), you will get tables for each variable, but you won’t get the cross-tabulation.
 Be advised that if you go back to add another variable without subtracting one to keep the total under four, you will lose any edits you might have made to the cross-tabulation.